Poa annua: Distribution and habitat

 It is a common weed of cultivation, known in the Americas as annual bluegrass.
 It occurs as a common constituent of lawns, where it is also often treated as a weed, and grows on waste ground.
 Many golf putting greens, including the Oakmont Country Club greens, are annual bluegrass, although many courses have converted to creeping bentgrass (Agrostis stolonifera).

 It has appeared on King George Island in the Antarctic South Shetland Islands as an invasive species, as well as on Australia's subantarctic Heard and Macquarie Islands.

+Taxonomy

+Poa annua is an allotetraploid hybrid species that is derived from P. infirma and P. supina parents around 50,000 years ago.
+P. annua and P. infirma are often confused and are believed to form a rare sterile hybrid.

+Etymology

+Poa - derived from the Greek name πόα for a type of fodder grass.

+annua - Latin, meaning 'annual' or 'lasting a year'.